Longwinter93/GitHubActions_Training_part1_Tasks/README.md

 <br>We simply learn about Basic Building Blocks & Components related to GitHub Action.
 <br>We learn also about GitHub Context & Expressions.
 <br> We need to create two workflows:
-<br>A workflow that runs lint, test and build scripts.
-It could be one job or a few jobs.
+<br>First workflow that runs lint, test and build scripts.
+A workflow consists of one job and a few jobs was created.
 We can test it locally, then we can put all commands on a workflow
-<br>A workflow that is triggered by an issues event.
+<br>Second workflow that is triggered by an issues event.
 It is necessary to use a github context and use shell via echo